rylielovee/Bird-Frenzy/README.md

 ## Game Design

 -   Camera Orientation: side view
--   Camera Movement: moves with the player
+-   Camera Movement: stationary
 -   Player Health: lives
--   End Condition: getting to the end of the level (maybe a door?)
+-   End Condition: loss are your lives or kill all the enemies to get to next level
--   Scoring: collecting lost souls along the way (like coins)
+-   Scoring: every kill you get 100 points

 ### Game Description

-In this dark, but cutesy platform shooter game, you are a rogue demon who believes that not all people are purely evil.
-You must escape Hell while fighting off Satan’s demon soldiers to not be tortured for eternity while also saving as many lost souls as you can along the way.
+You are a cute little bird who has severely made all the other birds angry by stealing some of their food (bird seeds).
+Defend yourself from the wave of bird attacks!

 ### Controls

 -   Movement
     -   Up: W
-    -   Down: nothing
+    -   Down: S
     -   Left: A
     -   Right: D
 -   Fire: space bar